Bakhytgali/Bakhytgali/README.md

 - 🤔 I’m looking for an internship and for One Piece
 - 📫 How to reach me: Telegram ( @bakhytgali )
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am obsessed with music and listen to it in avg.
-50k minutes per year
+50k minutes a year